thierrygosselin/assigner/README.md

 * The impact of the minor allele frequency (local and global) can also be easily explored with custom thresholds
 * Compute the **genotype likelihood ratio distance metric (Dlr)** (Paetkau's et al. 1997, 2004)
 * Import and summarise the assignment results from [GenoDive] (http://www.bentleydrummer.nl/software/software/GenoDive.html) (Meirmans and Van Tienderen, 2004)
-* `ggplot2`-based plotting to view results of assignment and create publication-ready figures
+* `ggplot2`-based plotting to view assignment results and create publication-ready figures

 ## Installation